 The intent of the Capital Strategy is to support the vision for Warwickshire as set out in the Council Plan: To make Warwickshire the best it can be, sustainable now and for future generations.
 In order to achieve this the Strategy aims to create the infrastructure that will enable, encourage and support:

--A county with a vibrant economy and places with the right jobs, skills, and infrastructure;

-- A place where people can live their best lives; where communities and individuals are supported to live safely, healthily, happily and independently;

-- A place with sustainable futures which means adapting to and mitigating climate change and meeting net zero commitments; and
+- A county with a thriving economy and places that have the right jobs, skills, education and infrastructure; - A county where all people can live their best lives; where communities and individuals are supported to live safely, healthily, happily and independently; - A county with a sustainable future which means adapting to and mitigating climate change and meeting net zero commitments; and - Us to become a great council and partner.

-- A Council to make the best use of its resources.

-In addition to delivering the above priorities the Capital Strategy also need to remain flexible to be able to address the challenges presented by the ever-changing environment the Council operates in: including local and national politics, macroeconomic trends, socials and technological changes all set in the context of climate change and post Brexit and post-Covid recovery.
+In addition to delivering the above priorities the Capital Strategy also needs to remain flexible to be able to address the challenges presented by the ever-changing environment the Council operates in: including local and national politics, macroeconomic trends, social and technological changes all set in the context of climate change, post EU Exit and post-Covid recovery.
 The key themes that drive our capital strategy are highlighted below:

-Social changes - a growing and aging population
+Social changes - a growing and ageing population